 A little something different an Irish Cream Coffee So Good Cocktail.
 Coffee isn’t anything new around here but I don’t usually post cocktails on the blog.
 I think I have a couple times but usually just share them on my Instagram.
 I decided to share this one today for a couple reasons but the main reason is tradition.
 Another well I’m doing a Coffee So Good Giveaway over on my Instagram.
 Which is delicious on it’s own but I’ve also been adding Peppermint Oil to the Mocha for a healthy dairy free (vegan) Peppermint Mocha!

 I’m all about tradition, especially holiday traditions, and even more so this year.
+You already know that I love my single serve coffee machine (more on this at Little Coffee Place), and regularly put Irish cream into my coffee.
 Irish Cream Coffees have been a tradition of my dear grandmother (the one I am very close with that I use to take shopping before we went to the nursing home and still go have coffee dates with weekly and paint her nails, which I have shared our coffee and froyo dates over the last 5 years from time to time on social media and also posted about in Friday’s post) for as long as I can remember and probably even her mother as they always talked about their Irish heritage.
 When we bought our house over 14 years ago something else came with it, we got to host Christmas.
 Yes even though Christmas was only a couple months away when we bought it I was ready, or so I thought.
 My parents always hosted Christmas and Christmas has always been a big deal.
 With my grandma and grandpa on my mom’s side always having a big event, the largest tree I ever saw, getting dressed up every year, a big fancy dinner, going to church, and lots of presents.
 I remember my parents hosting it at our house for my dad’s for years and Santa even coming a couple of years.

 We started hosting Christmas and it was just enough people to have a couple of tables and still do fancy sit down dinners.
 Now the group has grown and I try to keep it a little simpler as we have people sitting all over the house.
 As the tradition was past down to us so was a new one.
 My parents moved up north, which is why we were pasted the tradition of hosting, and started also staying with us for the Christmas holiday.
 We wake up have coffee and my mother or husband make caramel or cinnamon rolls, we open presents, and than would go to my grandmothers for breakfast before later going to my in-laws.
 Grandma’s house we had our Bailey’s and coffee.
 As my grandmother’s health went down she came over to our house for breakfast and I made sure I always had my Baileys for coffee.
 I did also have another coffee drink I started making with brandy and mulling spice infused whipped cream but there was always Baileys and mimosas for Christmas.
 With grandma now in a nursing home I can’t stand the thought of her spending Christmas there.
 The year before last I was able to get her out of there and she was able to stay with us.
 She slept in the chair in the living room by the Christmas tree, my dad and husband had to help her move around, but still she was here so I would have rearranged the house had I had to.
 I even bought her, my mother, and myself matching pajamas from Victoria Secret.
 Last year she wasn’t able to stay with us and this year she won’t either but she will still spend Christmas morning with us.
 I also have many of her Christmas things that have been past down to me which will be out this year so I’m trying to use those as my Christmas inspiration.